fanfan42/ansible-role-lsw/files/documentation/VARIABLES.md

 ### lsw_sriov_pkg_version

 Common to all distros.
 Needed when **sriov** set in **lsw_virt_mode**.
 Go on [strongtz](https://github.com/strongtz/i915-sriov-dkms/releases) repository and choose the release name you want.
+**Note:** the version released since october doesn't work at least on EndeavourOS and Debian 13, keep the default (july 2025) version when still using the Zen/Liquorix 6.12 LTS version.

 ### lsw_sriov_i915_pkg